How long does it take to get your tax return?

 The federal tax refund schedule can vary based on several factors, including how you filed your return (electronically or by mail) and when you filed it.

-Additionally, factors such as the complexity of your return and any potential issues with your filing can affect the processing time.
+Additionally, factors such as the complexity of your return and any potential issues with your filing can affect the tax refund processing time.

 Here is a general overview of the federal tax refund schedule:

-The IRS refund schedule for 2024 begins on January 29, 2024.
-Taxpayers who file quickly and choose direct deposit can anticipate receiving their refunds 21 days after the IRS receives their tax return.
+Taxpayers who e-file quickly and choose direct deposit can anticipate receiving their refunds 21 days after the IRS receives their tax return.

 How to get through your tax return